 Unemployment Compensation for Ex-Military Personnel (UCX) - Individuals who have served on active military duty in the last 18 months may be eligible for UI.
-UI benefits are determined based on the exservice member's DD214.
+UI benefits are determined based on the ex-service member's DD214.
 UCX benefits are also paid from FECA rather than Alaska's UI Trust Fund.

 Disaster Unemployment Assistance (DUA) - If an individual is unemployed because of a disaster, the individual may be eligible for up to 26 weeks of disaster unemployment assistance.
 Once the federal government declares a major disaster and offers individual assistance, the state DUA Coordinator and Federal Emergency Management Agency personnel issue DUA information to affected individuals in the designated areas.
-The last time the federal government declared a major disaster and offered individual assistance was for the Southcentral Alaska earthquake in the winter of 2018.
+The last time the federal government declared a major disaster and offered individual assistance was for the severe storm, flooding, and landslides in the fall of 2022 that impacted the west coast of Alaska.